João de Barros: Decades of Asia

 The first of the Décadas da Ásia ("Decades of Asia") appeared in 1552, and its reception was such that the king straightway charged Barros to write a chronicle of King Manuel.
 His many occupations, however, prevented him from undertaking this book, which was finally composed by Damião de Góis.
 The second Decade came out in 1553 and the third in 1563, but he died before publishing the fourth Decade.
 The latter was published posthumously in 1615 at Madrid by the Cosmographer and Chronicler-Royal Joao Baptista Lavanha, who edited and compiled Barros' scattered manuscript.

 His Decades contain the early history of the Portuguese in India and Asia and reveal careful study of Eastern historians and geographers, as well as of the records of his own country.
 They are distinguished by clearness of exposition and orderly arrangement.
 They are also lively accounts, for example describing the king of Viantana's killing of the Portuguese ambassadors to Malacca with boiling water and then throwing their bodies to the dogs.

 Diogo de Couto continued the Décadas, adding nine more, and a modern edition of the whole appeared in Lisbon in 14 vols. in 1778—1788 as Da Asia de João de Barros, dos feitos que os Portuguezes fizeram no descubrimento e conquista dos mares e terras do Oriente.
-The edition is accompanied by a volume containing a life of Barros by the historian Manoel Severim de Faria and a copious index of all the Decades.
+The edition is accompanied by a volume containing a life of Barros by the historian Manuel Severim de Faria and a copious index of all the Decades.